Champagne Cupcakes With Champagne Buttercream Frosting

-These easy pink champagne cupcakes with champagne buttercream frosting are soft, moist and fluffy!
-They are great for a New Year’s party or Valentine’s Day.
+Quick, easy pink champagne cupcakes recipe with champagne buttercream frosting.
+Soft, moist, fluffy!
+Great for New Year’s party or Valentine’s Day.

 How to make champagne cupcakes from scratch?
 How to make champagne cupcakes with cake mix?